Rs33 billion markup subsidy unveiled for house financing

 KARACHI: The government on Monday announced Rs33 billion as markup subsidy on house financing for the construction and purchase of new houses.

-The State Bank of Pakistan (SBP) and government signed the memorandum of understanding for the facility.
+The State Bank of Pakistan (SBP) and the government signed the memorandum of understanding for the facility.

 “In line with its vision of providing affordable housing to the masses, government of Pakistan will be providing a markup subsidy facility for the construction and purchase of new houses,” the SBP said in a statement.
 “This facility will allow all individuals, who will be constructing or buying a new house for the first time, to avail bank’s financing at subsidized and affordable markup rates.”